Finnoy Travel - Travel Stories and Reviews

 Complimentary drinks in the Business Class included hot drinks of your choice.

-There were no printed magazines available on board but free and paid magazines could be accessed online by connecting to the aircraft's Wi-Fi.
+No printed magazines were available on board, but free and paid magazines could be accessed online by connecting to the aircraft's Wi-Fi.
 This does not require purchasing an internet connection or using free internet credit.

 Rating